ROBERT SIEGEL, HOST:

 ARI SHAPIRO, BYLINE: Even by White House standards, this event had a star power you rarely see.
-Steven Spielberg and Hillary Clinton sat in the audience, minor celebrities compared to those being honored: Bill Clinton, Oprah Winfrey 16 total leaders from sports, entertainment, politics and science.
+Steven Spielberg and Hillary Clinton sat in the audience, minor celebrities compared to those being honored: Bill Clinton, Oprah Winfrey; 16 total leaders from sports, entertainment, politics and science.
 President Obama described how each one overcame hurdles to reach this summit.
+Baseball legend Ernie Banks:

-PRESIDENT BARACK OBAMA: A man who came up through the Negro Leagues making $7 a day and became the first black player to suit up for the Cubs and one of the greatest hitters of all time.
+PRESIDENT BARACK OBAMA: The man who came up through the Negro Leagues, making $7 a day; and became the first black player to suit up for the Cubs, and one of the greatest hitters of all time.

 SHAPIRO: The late astronaut Sally Ride.

-OBAMA: The first American woman in space, Sally didn't just break the stratospheric glass ceiling, she blasted through it.
+OBAMA: As the first American woman in space, Sally didn't just break the stratospheric glass ceiling; she blasted through it.

 SHAPIRO: Country music icon Loretta Lynn.

-SHAPIRO: Obama recognized one of Martin Luther King's closest advisors, the late Bayard Rustin was chief organizer for the March on Washington.
+SHAPIRO: Obama recognized one of Martin Luther King's closest advisers.
+The late Bayard Rustin was chief organizer for the March on Washington.

 SHAPIRO: A faint strain of politics always winds through the Medal of Freedom selections.
-President Obama talked about Republican Senator Dick Lugar's commitment to bipartisan problem-solving and Gloria Steinem's commitment to activism.
-One medal went to the late Daniel Inouye who represented Obama's birth state of Hawaii in the Senate.
+President Obama talked about Republican Sen. Dick Lugar's commitment to bipartisan problem-solving, and Gloria Steinem's commitment to activism.
+One medal went to the late Daniel Inouye, who represented Obama's birth state of Hawaii in the Senate.

 Oprah Winfrey received a medal.
 She's been one of the president's most prominent supporters.

-SHAPIRO: And finally, Obama gave President Clinton a tribute that could've come directly from an Obama campaign rally.
+SHAPIRO: And finally, Obama gave President Clinton a tribute that could have come directly from an Obama campaign rally.